MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/windows-commands/tscon.md

 >Applies To: Windows Server (Semi-Annual Channel), Windows Server 2016, Windows Server 2012 R2, Windows Server 2012

-Connects to another session on a Remote Desktop Session Host (rd Session Host) server.
+Connects to another session on a Remote Desktop Session Host server.

-for examples of how to use this command, see [Examples](#BKMK_examples).
+For examples of how to use this command, see [Examples](#BKMK_examples).

 > [!NOTE]
 > In Windows Server 2008 R2, Terminal Services was renamed Remote Desktop Services.
 To find out what's new in the latest version, see [What s New in Remote Desktop Services in Windows Server 2012](https://technet.microsoft.com/library/hh831527) in the Windows Server TechNet Library.